Eager to dive into the Beat Saber virtual reality experience, but scared to choose the wrong headset?

 1. Valve Index (Best High-end)

 The Valve Index is for those who want to experience Beat Saber in its complete magnificence.
-It has the best visuals, frame rate, and tracking on this list.
+It has the best combination of visuals, smooth as butter frame rate, and tracking on this list.

 The visuals are razor sharp and incredibly vibrant due to the LCD display (1440 x 1600/eye).
 And, with a high refresh rate of 120 Hz, the gameplay is silky-smooth.